How to Write an Annual Leave Request Letter: Examples for 2026

 Annual leave is not framed the same way everywhere.
 In the UK, most workers are entitled to 5.6 weeks’ paid holiday, and the default notice for booking time off is at least twice the leave requested plus 1 day (Gov.uk).

-In Australia, full-time and part-time employees get 4 weeks of annual leave, requests usually follow the award, agreement, policy, or contract, and refusal must be reasonable (Fair Work Ombudsman).
+In Australia, full-time and part-time employees get 4 weeks of annual leave; requests usually follow the award, agreement, policy, or contract, and refusal must be reasonable (Fair Work Ombudsman).
 In the US, federal law does not require paid vacation leave (U.S. Department of Labor).
-For federally regulated Canada, annual vacation starts at 2 weeks after 1 year, rises to 3 weeks after 5 years, then 4 weeks after 10 years (Canada.ca).
+In federally regulated Canada, annual vacation starts at 2 weeks after 1 year, rises to 3 weeks after 5 years, then 4 weeks after 10 years (Canada.ca).

 Standard Annual Leave Request Email